seyedrezamirkhani/Getting-and-Cleaning-Data/README.md

-# Getting-and-Cleaning-Data: Project
+# Getting and Cleaning Data Project
 -------------------
-This repository contains the files necessary to complete the Project for the "Getting and Cleaning Data" Coursera course.
+This repository contains the files necessary to complete the project for the "Getting and Cleaning Data" Coursera course.

 This project consists of the following :
 1. "Instruction list" see below

 2. [Code Book] (code_book.md)

 3. [R Script] (run_analysis.R) which takes the raw input data and converts it to the tidy data required for the project

 ## Project Description